Production is the creation of

 them.
 They will be placed in the entrance room of the facility and will

-be labelled according to what they contain.
+be labeled according to what they contain.
 Upon adding a project to the

 queue you may choose the number of products that will be placed in each